CPPGhettoIrony/SMB/readme.md

 - TheCursedJoystick (for the item sprite sheet)
 - Steven (for the nsmbds tileset)
 - vecteezy.com (for the world map bridge texture)
+- Gatete a.k.a Catezeey (for the health hud)

 I dont know any of these people personally and I'm not asociated with vecteezy